mtvee/ci-wiki/README.md

   * there is no authentication so the wiki is wide open. *Don't run this on a production server*
-  * it requires MySQL (it would be nice to use disk too)
+  * it requires MySQL (it would be nice to optionally use disk too)
   * PHP 5+ only
+  * Flat namespace
   * there is no documentation (erm...)

 Setup